bawlipoonch/bawlipoonch.github.io/_posts/2016-01-26-hame-kaash-tumse-mohabbat-na-hoti.markdown

 <iframe width="100%" height="480" src="//www.youtube.com/embed/1DcGmKdmsoo" frameborder="0" allowfullscreen></iframe>

 <p>
   Penned by Shakeel Badayuni, this is perhaps my favorite heartbreak song.
-I have been accused in the past that songs like <a href="https://www.youtube.com/watch?v=AOfFbcodwHY" target="_blank">"apun jaise tapori ko kya maloom pyaar kis chidiya ka naam hai"</a>.
+I have been accused that my list of heartbreak songs comprises only songs like <a href="https://www.youtube.com/watch?v=AOfFbcodwHY" target="_blank">"apun jaise tapori ko kya maloom pyaar kis chidiya ka naam hai"</a>.
   Not that i dont like that song. but it dont feature in my favorite list.
+Just thought to make it clear :)
 </p>